| LATEST SNIPPET

 Racing Series!
 Of all your accomplishments, what

+brings you the most satisfaction?
 I would have told you a couple of years ago, the

 TSRS Late Model Series; I call it "My Baby".